capuhcheeno/SCARs_ICI-Manuscript-Scripts/README.md

-# Instructions to Execute the Standardize FAERS Data
+# Instructions to Execute the Standardization of FAERS Data

 ## System Requirements
 - Operating System: Linux (Developed on Cygwin 3.5.3 on Windows)